JSBmanD/docs/pages/deep-linking/routing.md

 		               .addControlParameter("$deeplink_path", "content/1234");
 		```

+[block:callout]
+{
+  "type": "example",
-!!! example "When creating Quick Links on the Branch dashboard"
+  "title": "When creating Quick Links on the Branch dashboard",

-	You can specify the control parameters for individual Quick Links by inserting the keys and values into the _Deep Link Data (Advanced)_ section.
+  "body": "You can specify the control parameters for individual Quick Links by inserting the keys and values into the _Deep Link Data (Advanced)_ section."
+}
+[/block]

 	![image](/_assets/img/pages/deep-linking/routing/deep-link_path.png)